flippercloud/flipper/docs/Optimization.md

 end
 ```

-With preloading disabled, Flipper will still memoize feature checks.
+Feature checks are still memoized if preloading is disabled, ensuring one adapter call per feature during a request.

 #### `unless`